Documentation

 Autoselect

-When a field is set to autoselect, its contents are selected when the field is focused.
-Use autoselect when the user might to want to replace the entire value rather than tweak it.
+When a field is set to autoselect, its content is selected when the field is focused.
+Use autoselect when the user might to want to replace the entire value rather than adjust it.

 Autoselect Focused with Result